Block/Whitelist Edge Extensions using Intune

 Alternatively, you can use PowerShell to force the Intune sync on Windows devices.
 Restarting the device is another way to trigger the Intune device check-in process.

-Let’s see how this policy affects the end user’s device.
-After successfully deploying this policy, open the Edge browser to test whether the installation of all extensions is blocked and whether only the specific extension (in this case, Adobe Acrobat) is allowed according to the whitelist.
+After successfully deploying this policy, open the Edge browser to test whether the installation of all extensions is blocked and whether only the specific extension (in this case, Adobe Acrobat) is allowed according to the Whitelist.

 If any existing extensions were installed when this policy was applied, they will also be blocked.
-Only the extensions that you whitelist from Intune will be allowed.
-An error may show up on Edge: Some extensions are not allowed.
+An error may show up on Edge – Some extensions are not allowed.
+Only the extensions that you Whitelist from Intune will be allowed.

 Edge Pop-up Error: Some extensions are not allowed